JayOceans/100DaysOfCodeJournal/README.md

 # 100DaysOfCode
-documenting my activities, as i learn to code
+documenting my activities, as i Learn to Code

 100+ minutes Everyday, for 100 days IN A ROW